 What is Nudging in Pro Tools?

-When working with audio, engineers will often find themselves having to move clips along the timeline to determine when these clips play relative to other clips in the session.
+When working with audio, engineers will often find themselves having to consolidate and move clips along the timeline to determine when these clips play relative to other clips in the session.
 In Pro Tools, like in most other Digital Audio Workstations, moving a clip to the left will make it play earlier while moving it to the right will make it play later.
 While Pro Tools offers several ways of determining the position of a clip, the Nudge function allows engineers and producers to use keyboard shortcuts to move clips along the timeline using pre-determined and adjustable values.
 These values are referred to as the Nudge Value.